EPCCed/epcc-reframe/README.md

-# cirrus-reframe
+# EPCC Reframe

-Repository for Cirrus Reframe configuration and tests
+Repository for Reframe configuration and tests for EPCC systems